openeduhub/metalookup/docs/setup.md

 # Launching the container

-1. Start the container by executing `run.sh` from the main folder, not from `src`
+1. Start the containers by executing `run.sh` from the main folder, not from `src`
-2. The container can be reached on `http://0.0.0.0:5057`
+2. The main container can be reached on `http://0.0.0.0:5057`

 # Accessing the Swagger UI